pyrmont/testament/api.md

 1. a generic assertion that asserts the Boolean truth of an expression;
 2. an equality assertion that asserts that an expected result and an actual result are equal;
-3. an assertion that an error will be thrown; and
+3. a throwing assertion that asserts an error is thrown; and
-4. an assertion that an error with a specific message was thrown.
+4. a throwing assertion that asserts an error with a specific message is thrown.

 `is` causes the appropriate assertion to be inserted based on the form of the asserted expression.